-As of 2018, we have conducted five clinics and hosted over 55 volunteers.
+As of 2020, we have now conducted six clinics and hosted over 59 volunteers.
 Our visits focus on spay & neuter surgeries, but we also provide education on pet care, hand out flea/tick/and mange control medicines and field general pet wellness questions.
 In addition to our biennial clinics, we provide support to two local animal welfare groups who run shelters in the area: Amigo Fiel and Huanchaco al Rescate.
 The Perros Project partners with these groups to pay for vaccines, part time staffing and food.

 Through our efforts we have not only seen important advancements in the lives of Huanchaco street dogs, but also improvements in the human-animal bond throughout the community.
 We strongly believe the Perros Project is a great example of two everyday folks doing what they can, with the help of others, to make a difference.